Classical simulations of Abelian-group normalizer circuits with intermediate measurements: Proof of theorem

 Above, $D=\textnormal{diag}(d_1,\ldots, d_m)$ is a diagonal $m\times m$ integer matrix and, with little abuse of notation, we embedded the columns $a_j$ of $A$ and $b$ (originally elements of $G$) inside the larger group $\Z_d^{m}$.
 Since the former group is a subset of the latter, this operation can be implemented via a rudimentary inclusion map from $G$ to $\Z_d^{m}$.

 It is easy to check that the enlarged matrix $\boldsymbol{A}$ defines a group homomorphism from $\Z_d^{n}\times \Z_d^{m}$ to $\Z_d^{m}$, using (\ref{Homomorphism condition}).
 Therefore, the enlarged system is a system of linear congruences modulo $d$.
-Owing to, the sets of solutions of the initial and the enlarged system (\ref{Table: initial and enlarged system of equations}), respectively denoted by $X_{sol}$ and $\boldsymbol{X}_{sol}$, have a coset structure
+It follows that the sets of solutions of the initial and the enlarged system (\ref{Table: initial and enlarged system of equations}), respectively denoted by $X_{sol}$ and $\boldsymbol{X}_{sol}$, have a coset structure

 The following lemma shows that the solutions of the original and the enlarged system are intrinsically related, and gives a $\polylog(|G|,|H|)$ reduction of the former into the latter. \begin{lemma} Let $X_{sol}$ and $\boldsymbol{X}_{sol}$ be, respectively, the sets of solutions of the original and enlarged systems of linear congruences shown in (\ref{Table: initial and enlarged system of equations}).
 Then the following propositions hold: \begin{enumerate} \item[(a)] The original system admits solutions iff the enlarged system admits solutions. \item[(b)] The solutions of the original system can be obtained from those of the enlarged system via